• Skip to primary navigation

 According to Business Insider, the official seller age is 18 years old, but anyone with a Facebook account can sell on the Marketplace- and you only need to be 13 to have an account.

-Facebook Marketplace is a great place to start selling things because there are no fees, and Facebook has a lot of users that will see your stuff.
+Facebook Marketplace is a great place to start selling things because there are no fees, and Facebook has a lot of users who will see your stuff.

 You can easily start selling to people in your local area, which is handy, especially if you are selling big, bulky items since people can pick them up.